B I B L E - ONLY

 Was the weekly Sabbath abolished by Paul in this text?

-Firstly, when we look at verse 16 and apply the suggestion that the weekly Sabbath was abolished, then we should also apply the eating of food and drinking of fluid was also abolished.
+Firstly, when we look at verse 16 and apply the suggestion that the weekly Sabbath was abolished, then we should also apply the eating of food and drinking of fluid were also abolished.
 These suggestions are absurd to Biblical thought.

 Secondly, the suggestion that the weekly sabbath was abolished at the cross does not appear in the text.
 One is doing eisegesis in the text and not exegesis.
 The text says that one should not judge or criticize one who keeps the Sabbath or eats food or drinks.
-The word for judge is “κρινετω – krineto” in the Greek and this is where we get the word “criticize” from in English language.
+The word for judge is “κρινετω – krineto” in the Greek and this is where we get the word “criticize” from in the English language.

 What does the text really say from a Biblical analysis?